 “Distress tolerance” is a term used in research that reflects an individual’s capability to experience and endure negative emotional states.
 Having a low distress tolerance has been found to prime us for frustration.
 As an example, one study of 769 college students found that hurried driving was associated with lower levels of distress tolerance (Beck, Kenneth, Daughters, et. al, 2012).
 Hurried driving included driver anger as well as aggressive and risky driving.

-All too often we tend to expect ourselves to have certain skills although we may never have had formal instruction on learning them.
-I’ve observed this to be the case in elementary school children who were never taught how to study, in parents who never read a book or attending classes in parenting and in administrators who never learned how to manage people.
+All too often, we tend to expect ourselves to have certain skills although we may never have had formal instruction on learning them.
+I’ve observed this to be the case in elementary school children who were never taught how to study, in parents who never read a book or attended classes in parenting, and in administrators who never learned how to manage people.
 Being open to learning new skills is a major antidote for enhancing our frustration tolerance.

 Difficulty with letting go of anger about past events can contribute to ongoing rumination about those events.
 This is often revealed in self-talk that focuses on past grievances–including alternative responses that could have been made as well as acts of retaliation.
 Such thoughts can prime us for low frustration tolerance (Cruz & Sofia, 2017).

 Having a low tolerance for frustration is not simply a permanent character flaw.
 Rather, it reflects an absence of skill development that allows us to more effectively sit with strong negative emotions and the lack of self-awareness of distortions in thinking.
 It is a challenge that can be addressed by developing increased self-awareness, self-compassion, mindfulness, and the patience and commitment to learning to pause when we do become frustrated.